SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

-DECISION: The Training Center is a single building with four distinct visual states — The Gym (Stage One), The Complex (Stage Two), The Facility (Stage Three), and The Tower (Stage Four) — that evolves across all city stages proportional to the hero's story and proven run history.
-The Hero Power Deepening System activates at Stage Two: when a player proves a hero power in a run, a Superhero Community message surfaces from a thematically matched hero, directing the player to a newly activated section of the training center.
-Sections remain dark and gated until the corresponding power is proven.
-The building is explorable at every stage and reads as a cumulative map of the player's run history.
-Hero power deepening (mastery development) is housed here; primary class power improvement is not.
+DECISION: Training Center — Building Evolution and Hero Power Deepening System

+The Training Center is the canonical name for the building that houses hero power deepening.
+"Gym" refers to its Stage One physical form only — not its canonical name.
+The building is always the Training Center.
+It starts as a gym.
+See Training Center — Complete System Definition (May 6, 2026) for full specification.
+This entry is retained for historical record.

-DATE: May 6, 2026
+DATE: May 5, 2026

-WHY: One building with four visual states maps cleanly to the existing four-stage city progression without adding build complexity.
-The explorable building model (Hades reference) is proven to work at this scale.
-The Superhero Community message trigger gives an existing reward channel mechanical significance.
-Keeping discovery free and deepening housed in the building preserves the mirrors-not-gates philosophy while resolving the Canon Guard conflict around city-gated power access.

-REPLACES: Earlier gym model that contained hero powers without a deepening system or stage-based evolution.

-STATUS: DRAFT
+STATUS: DRAFT — SEE COMPLETE SYSTEM DEFINITION (MAY 6, 2026)

 ---

 DECISION LOG ENTRY

 DECISION: The city and runs are inseparable.
 Runs shape the city.
 The city shapes the hero's identity, development, and mastery.
 The city does not control what powers appear in runs.
 The full hero power pool is available from run one.
 No city building gates a power from appearing.
 Discovery is always free.

 What the city provides is the infrastructure for mastery.
-Powers discovered and proven in runs find their home in the city — in the training center, in the lair, in the buildings the hero has restored and the relationships they have built.
+Powers discovered and proven in runs find their home in the city — in the Training Center, in the lair, in the buildings the hero has restored and the relationships they have built.
 The city deepens what the player has earned.
 It does not withhold what the player hasn't yet unlocked.

 The relationship is: runs write the story, the city remembers it.

 DATE: May 6, 2026

 WHY: The original locked entry was written before the mirrors-not-gates philosophy was established.
 The design evolved to separate discovery (always free, full pool available) from mastery (housed in the city, earned through proven use).
 This amendment preserves the foundational inseparability of runs and city while correcting the gate implication that the original language carried.
-The training center evolution model and the hero power deepening system are the canonical expression of how the city shapes the hero — through deepening, not gating.

-REPLACES: "The city built shapes the hero's available powers and abilities." — LOCKED entry dated May 3, 2026, superseded by this amendment.
+REPLACES: "The city built shapes the hero's available powers and abilities."
+— LOCKED entry dated May 3, 2026, superseded by this amendment.

 STATUS: LOCKED